Microsoft Regional Director Benjamin Niaulin covers Microsoft Teams best practices to ensure a successful rollout.

 Identifying inactive groups

-Like any object, an Office 365 Group might become unused over time.
-And if you're not careful, those inactive groups can pile up real fast.
+Like any object, a Microsoft 365 Group might become unused over time.
+And if you’re not careful, those inactive groups can pile up real fast.
 Keeping your tenant tidy and up-to-date improves usability and keeps potentially sensitive company information secure.

 Microsoft currently offers no method to detect which of your groups are going underused.
 There is, however, a PowerShell script that can do the job for you.